-Traditional medicine (also called Allopathic or Western) is so called as it is evidence based.
+Traditional medicine (also called Allopathic or Western) is so-called as it is evidence-based.
 It treats pathology with drugs and/or surgery.
-Osteopathy does not prescribe drugs and it treats dysfunction and ill health with the hands by carrying out manual treatments on the body finding and eliminating blockages and thus allows the body to cure itself.
+Osteopathy does not prescribe drugs and it treats dysfunction and ill health with the hands by carrying out manual treatments on the body finding and eliminating blockages and thus allowing the body to cure itself.

 The main principles of Osteopathy are outlined below:

-• The artery is supreme; unimpeded flow of all body fluids denotes good health.
+• The artery is supreme; the unimpeded flow of all body fluids denotes good health.
 Congestion in fluids or tissue leads to metabolic toxicity and thence illness/dysfunction.
-Improved circulation of blood, lymph, or CRF (brain/spinal fluid) to the congested areas will provide the needed nutrients, O2, and eliminate toxin build up.
+Improved circulation of blood, lymph, or CRF (brain/spinal fluid) to the congested areas will provide the needed nutrients, O2, and eliminate toxin buildup.

-• Structure governs function; structure is taken to denote the skeletal structure (musculoskeletal) and function (physiology).
+• Structure governs function; the structure is taken to denote the skeletal structure (musculoskeletal) and function (physiology).

 • The body is an integrated unit; restriction of movement in a joint/articulation, contracture or congestion will be reflected in other parts of the body, and not necessarily at the site of the dysfunction or pain.
 All body parts are interconnected and interrelated.

 • The body is a self-healing unit; the body has intrinsic mechanisms for self-regulation and healing.
 It has all the necessary chemicals, substances to promote and maintain health.
 Chronic conditions are believed to occur when the healing capacity is compromised.